1 These are the words that Sri Krishna spoke to the despairing Arjuna,

 50 When consciousness is unified, however, all vain anxiety is left behind.

-There is no cause for worry, whether things
+There is no cause for worry, whether things go well or ill.
+Therefore,

 devote yourself to the disciplines of yoga, for yoga is skill in action.